Rohit-Solanki-6105/Line-Printer-Management-System/README.md

 ->
-after selection click on print every students files in print folder one by one copied and renamed like - UserNameOfStudent_filename.exetention and then second student will do as same as above: on and on for the selected student
+after selection click on print every students files in print folder one by one copied and renamed like - UserNameOfStudent_filename.exetention and then second student's files will be done as same as above: on and on for the selected student

 and the the kermit will have
 all the selected student files with different name for non-conflict of files